 We support staff from Ofsted registered settings in Surrey with training.

-Safeguarding training in the autumn term
+Training in the 2018 spring term

 - Designated Safeguarding Lead - combined new to role and refresher training

-- Safeguarding training for home-based childcarers
+Safeguarding refresher training for childcare professionals and home-based childcarers

 Designated Safeguarding Lead - combined new to role and refresher training